fhioru/terraform-shellgrunts/gitlab_ci_report_from_tfe_plan/README.md

 ## FAQ

-**Q: Why not use [Terragrunt](https://terragrunt.gruntwork.io/) which already supports this?**

-In a situation where you need this type of functionality (find+replace) and can add or bake in Terragrunt then using Terragrunt will likely be a much better solution until such time as the functionality is present in your preferred IAC toolset of choice

 **Q: Why would I want to use this?**

 This will allow you to generate Gitlab-CI pipeline reports for the IAC managed by TFE/TFC which can be very useful when making use of GitOps workflows to process changes